ps-tuebingen-courses/pl1-lecture-notes/src/22-modular-interpreters/modular-interpreters.md

 // and again we can reconstruct the ordinary state monad.

 trait StateMonadImpl extends StateT {
-  val m: IdentityMonad.type = IdentityMonad
+  val m: IdentityMonad = IdentityMonad
 }

 /* We do not need this because we have just synthesized it.